jacobr4d/tinysearchpython/README.md

 ## Quantitative Evalutation
 We did a test crawl of 1000 pages from the seed "https://wikipedia.org"
+### Results
-### Space
+- Space
   - Crawl data is ~87 MB (87 KB / page)
   - Search data is ~32 MB (32 KB / page)
   - Database size is ~32 MB (32 KB / page)
-### Time
+- Time
   - The crawler crawled 1000 pages in ~ 1 pages / second
   - The indexer indexed 1000 pages in 89 seconds giving an average speed of 11 pages / second
   - Database uploaded 1000 pages in 0.7 seconds giving an average speed of 1,400 pages / second
   - With a corpus of 1000 pages, search for uncommon words are < 1 second, but search for "wikipedia" is 10 seconds

-### Summary
+### Conclusions
 - Space
   - Our estimate of space requirements was a great conservative estimate
 - Time